-for the person who wishes to travel in German speaking countries.
+For the person who wishes to travel in German speaking countries.
 The part of the language needed to communicate basic needs will be emphasized.
 (SU)

-GER 0160, 0161, 0162 Fundamentals of German I, II, III

-This is a program of study designed to teach understanding, speaking, reading and writing of German and to grant an awareness of Germany and its people.
+GER 0160, 0161, 0162 Fundamentals of German I, II, III 2-3-3 (each) This is a program of study designed to teach understanding, speaking, reading and writing of German and to grant an awareness of Germany and its people.
 Prerequisite: Must be taken in sequence.
 (F, W, SP)